What Is the Efficient Proximate Cause Doctrine and Why Does It Matter in a Pre-Existing Damage Denial?

 How Does the Efficient Proximate Cause Doctrine Interact with Concurrent Causation?

-A pre-existing damage denial occurs when an insurer refuses to pay a property insurance claim on the basis that the damage existed before the insured event occurred, that the loss predates the policy period, predates the storm or other covered event, or results from long-term wear and neglect rather than a sudden and accidental covered peril.
+A pre-existing damage denial occurs when an insurance company refuses to pay all or part of a property insurance claim by asserting that the damage existed before the reported loss, occurred outside the policy period, or resulted from long-term wear, deterioration, deferred maintenance, or prior damage rather than a sudden covered event.

 Are Pre-Existing Damage Denials Always Valid Under Florida Law?